umegbewe/kubectl-multilog/README.md

 # kubectl-multilog
-Stream tailed logs from multiple kubernetes pods

 CLI tool for real-time streaming of logs from multiple Kubernetes pods.

-It allows users to monitor logs across containers, across pods and kubernetes clusters, with options for tailing and filtering, useful for debugging purposes.

 ## Demo